-The Board Charter is a charter of the Board of Directors (“Board”) of Amtel Holdings Berhad (“Company”).
+The Board Charter is a charter of the Board of Directors (“the Board”) of Amtel Holdings Berhad (“the Company”).
 The Board is accountable to shareholders and other stakeholders for the proper corporate governance and performance of the Company and is committed to strengthen the Company’s sustainability and organisational effectiveness.

-The purpose of the Board Charter is to provide a clear statement on the roles and responsibilities of the Board and those delegated to the Management and to outline the core principles of corporate governance which the Group subscribes to and serves as a source of reference and primary induction literature providing insights to Board members and senior management.
+The purpose of the Board Charter is to provide a clear statement on the roles and responsibilities of the Board and those delegated to the Management and to outline the core principles of corporate governance which the Group subscribes to and serves as a source of reference and primary induction literature, providing insights to Board members and Senior Management.

 In addition, it will assist the Board in the assessment of its own performance and of its individual Directors.